microchip-pic-avr-examples/avr128db48-pam-generator-mplab/README.md

 *Note: The DC and External Function modes have the same initialization in software, with the naming only being for developer reference.*

-The DAC has a *typical* setting time between 7 and 10us.
+The DAC has a *typical* setting time between 7 and 10us (see the [electrical specifications section of the device datasheet](https://onlinedocs.microchip.com/pr/GUID-09746E70-A26B-4669-B803-2A1D0E0F7E70-en-US-14/GUID-E878141E-2330-40DD-9548-4539EC3DF1F7.html)).
 During settling, the value of the DAC should not be changed.
-The TCB peripheral is used to generate a 10us periodic interrupt.
+To refresh the DAC, the TCB peripheral is used to generate a 10us periodic interrupt to update the value.
 MPLAB Code Configurator (MCC) generates a generic TCB interrupt function, which contains a function pointer to invoke custom code without modifying the generated API.
 Through this mechanism, the function ` __ISR__UpdateDAC` is invoked.

 Inside `__ISR__UpdateDAC`, the routine checks to see if it's own internal function pointer to a waveform calculation function is not NULL.
 If valid, then the function pointer is invoked.
 This internal function pointer calls functions in the format of `uint16_t <FUNCTION NAME> (uint16_t currentDACOutput)`, where the returned value is assigned to the DAC.